Alemi7523/Alemi7523.github.io/index.md

 ### Quest 28: Broken Bell

-You will se a hiker in front of a truck, talk with him to begin this quest.
+You will see a hiker in front of a truck, talk with him to begin this quest.
 We need to go to Mirage Town to ring a bell.

 Return to the stairs from before and this time leave thought he east ones.
 Continue until seeing a trainer.
 Defeat her to notice she is an illusion too.

-There is a blue lower right to the trainer go two steps under it and one right, interact to get a hidden ***Exp.
+There is a blue flower right to the trainer go two steps under it and one right, interact to get a hidden ***Exp.
 Candy M***.

+You can walk between the two trees north of the trainer on the right side to get an ***Ultra Ball***.

-Now go west until the end to find a hidden Super Repel in some flowers.
+Now go west until the end to find a hidden ***Super Repel*** in some flowers.
 Now go up on the previous bifurcation to find a hidden ***Poison Gem*** on some flowers.
 Go south to cross a mirage tree and then east top cross another, which will allow us to cross a cliff blocking the way.